 Thousands of people have been calling on Government to stand up for nature.
-This election is a chance to up the volume – and tell candidates that they must back an ambitious new Environment Act.
+This election is a chance to up the volume – and tell candidates that they must act now and act decisively

 It’s no big secret that we all depend on nature.
 It’s also no secret that nature is in deep trouble, in the UK as much as anywhere else.
 More than half of our species are in decline and the UK is now one of the most nature-depleted places on earth.